 Every year the public history program offers five or six fellowships with local partnering organizations that are available to first and second year students.
 These fellowships are akin to other universities' Teaching Assistant positions, however, they offer significant public history experience as students work directly with the partner institution.

-History Associates, Inc. Location: Rockville, MD
+History Associates, Inc.

 Type: Historical Research and Writing

 History Associates, Inc. is a professional historical services firm providing customized historical, archival, and records management services to industry, professional associations, government, and non-profit organizations for over thirty years.
 The company currently works in the fields of archives and records management; collections management; historical research, writing, and editing; museum exhibits; interpretive planning; and educational programming.
-The fellow will be joining project teams working alongside its fulltime staff.
+The fellow will be joining project teams working alongside its full-time staff.
 Project assignments will change during the year depending on company need and student interest, but may cover the full range of services provided by the company.
 Potential projects might include: conducting in-depth archival research in manuscript collections; helping to process archival papers; cataloguing artifacts; conducting image research for museum exhibits, and drafting exhibit label text.

 Type: Research and New Media Development

-Website: http://www.whitehousehistory.org/ The fellow will produce a final tangible product that will enhance the mission and goals of the WHHA and the David M. Rubenstein National Center for White House History at Decatur House.
+Two fellows will produce a final tangible product that will enhance the mission and goals of the WHHA and the David M. Rubenstein National Center for White House History at Decatur House.
 The project could address topics such as the architectural development of the property, diplomatic history, and the social and political lives of the inhabitants of the White House.
 Additional duties will include assisting Team Digital in their daily functions such as contributing to the website, scanning, and maintaining the Facebook page.